Price Changes & Bill Increases

 What's Changing at O2 And When

-Starting from April 2026, O2 is raising their annual mid-contract increase for pay-monthly mobile airtime plans.
+Starting from April 2026, O2 is raising their annual mid-contract price increase for pay-monthly mobile airtime plans.
 Currently, the price stands at £1.80 per month and will be increasing to £2.50 per month for standard mobile contracts.
 This will apply to all existing, renewed, and new contracts, except for those on the social pricing tariff.
 Data-only and smartwatch plans will see a smaller increase of 75p per month.

 Why Is O2 Doing This?